Adapters

 Writing Your Own Adapter

-Cruncher is designed to be extensible.
-You can implement your own adapter by following the patterns in the src/adapters/ directory.
-Adapters must expose a controller and implement the required interface for data extraction and field typing.
+Section titled “Writing Your Own Adapter”Cruncher is designed to be extensible.
+You can implement your own adapter by following the patterns in the packages/adapters/ directory.
+Custom adapters must implement the required interface for data extraction, field typing, and the controller API.

 Adapters make Cruncher a powerful tool for querying and analyzing data from many different sources, all with a consistent query experience.